cowfox/-nativescript-multiple-env/README.md

 - Easily use different `App Bundle ID` in different environments.
 - Quickly apply the `Version #` from `package.json` to the actual destinations (`Info.plist` on `iOS` and `AndroidManifest.xml` on `Android`).
   - With the new `autoBuildNumber` config, you could easily auto generate a `Version Code` and use it when in the **RELEASE** mode.
-- Safely configure the **Copying** strategies to any type of files under different environments, like:
+- Safely configure the **File Copying** strategies to any type of file under different environments, like:
   - Using diff. `Info.plist` or `strings.xml` to set diff. **App Name** or other configs.
   - Having dif. `GoogleService-Info.plist` for Google services.
 - Simply generate dedicated **App Icon** image for each environment.